fleek-network/fleek-network-docs/docs/learn/delivery-acknowledgements.md

 As a consequence of malicious behavior, the committee has the node slashed by the protocol-slashing mechanism penalizing dishonest participation while allowing the request flow to run smoothly for the betterment of the end-user experience.

 :::note
 The process ensures that nodes get paid for work performed and clients get the requests fulfilled.
-It helps decentralization as the Node vs. Client process applies to any sort of client, such as Gateways.
-A node encryption key response has a small impact performance of 300 milliseconds (0.3ms) of latency.
+It helps achieve decentralization and trustworthiness as the process applies to any sort of client-server communication, such as Gateways.
+Also, considering the impact this might have on the network, a node encryption key response has a small impact performance of 300 milliseconds (0.3ms) of latency.
 :::

 ## Request Verifiability